Insurgency in Khyber Pakhtunkhwa: Swat ceasefire

 Pakistan's airborne troops performed combat jump operations from Pakistan Air Force's C-130 Hercules aircraft, 2010.

 Since 2008–09, the Chairman joint chiefs General Tariq Majid, working with his JS HQ staffers, had been running several meetings of planning to conduct the joint warfare operations against the TTP militants.
 A new strategy of joint-military operations and studies were conducted under General Majid.
 During this time, the Government agreed to impose the Sharia ordnance law and temporarily suspended the military suspension in the Swat Valley in Khyber Pakhtunkhwa Province.
 This decision was troubling for the United States in Afghanistan, which believed that it would embolden militant groups fighting US military–led ISAF in Afghanistan.

-The US government also believed it would provide another safe haven for the militants within 80 mi of Islamabad, as well as a corridor between the North-Western border with Afghanistan and North–Eastern border with India.
+The U.S. government also believed it would provide another safe haven for the militants within 80 mi of Islamabad, as well as a corridor between the North-Western border with Afghanistan and North–Eastern border with India.

-The Pakistan Government officials rationalized that "such agreement was the only way to pacify a fierce insurgency and avoid more civilian casualties in Swat Valley – whose ski resort and mountain scenery once made it a popular tourist destination."
+The Pakistan Government officials rationalised that "such agreement was the only way to pacify a fierce insurgency and avoid more civilian casualties in Swat Valley – whose ski resort and mountain scenery once made it a popular tourist destination."
 The Khyber Pakhtunkhwa's Chief Minister, Amir Hoti, announced that the local authorities would impose Islamic law across Malakand Division, which includes Swat.
 The Government officials maintained that President Asif Zardari would sign off on the deal once peace had been restored.
 However, the agreement was never signed by President Zardari soon after the TTP militants violated the treaty.

 The agreement came the day after the militants in Swat said that it would observe a ten-day ceasefire in support of the peace process.
 Pakistani officials say that the laws allow Muslim clerics to advise judges, but not to outlaw female education, music or other activities once banned by the Afghan Taliban in Afghanistan.